Southwest Chopped Salad

 First make your salad dressing, mixing all the ingredients together except the oil.
 Slowly add the oil while whisking, allowing the dressing to emulsify or become homogeneous.

 Next, chop all the salad ingredients.
 You can make exceptions as I did with my mini cucumbers and corn for a little variation in sizes and shapes.
 If you’re not going to serve immediately, wait to add the avocados and peaches or any other ingredient that will oxidize until the last minute.
-Toss with the lime vinaigrette and serve.
+Toss and serve.

 Unfortunately, once the avocados and peaches are added, they may start to brown.
-This makes it hard to keep this chopped southwest salad looking fresh for long.
+This makes it hard to keep this chopped southwest salad looking fresh.
 It’s best on the day it’s made, but safe to eat for about 3 days.

-This version is relatively healthy.
-Without cheese, salami, and meat, the calorie count is less than many chopped salads you’d order from a restaurant.
+This version is pretty healthy.
+Without cheese, salami, and meat, the calorie count is less than some you’d order from a restaurant.
 Plus, there are loads of nutrients from all the fresh fruit and vegetables.
 But portion control is key.

 - 29 Epic Salad Recipes from Cookie and Kate